apache/activemq-artemis/docs/user-manual/en/flow-control.md

 > buffer.
 So if you had a slow rate limit and a high window based limit
 > the clients internal buffer would soon fill up with messages.

-Please see ? for an example which shows how to configure ActiveMQ to prevent consumer buffering when dealing with slow consumers.
+Please see ? for an example which shows how to configure ActiveMQ Artemis to prevent consumer buffering when dealing with slow consumers.

 ## Producer flow control